IsaHu-dev/Film-Memory-Quiz-Night/README.md

 ### Media

-- Vector Graphics used as image cards are from Vecteezy.
+- Vector Graphics used as image cards are from royalty free Vecteezy.
 [Vecteezy](https://tinyurl.com/y4bx6umt)
-- Confetti animation video is from Vecteezy.
+- Confetti animation video is from royalty free Vecteezy.
 [Vecteezy](https://tinyurl.com/y4bx6umt)
 - I created my own artwork for the Pulp Fiction image cards.
 - Colour swatch is adapted from [Coolors](https://coolors.co/222222-181a20-5dbea3-ec3992-d9006e)
 - The README.md template is adapted from the Love Running README.md.